ArKT-7/Nabu_softwares/README.md

 # Nabu softwares

 Welcome to Nabu_softwares!
-This repository is dedicated to simple sofwaress for Windows on Nabu or windows installation on nabu (Xiaomi Pad 5) devices that simplify many things easily.
+This repository is dedicated to simple sofwares for Windows on Nabu or windows installation on nabu (Xiaomi Pad 5) devices that simplify many things easily.

 ## How to Use